Is there a template for the scholarship applications?

 Who should submit the application for the NACDS Foundation Scholarship application?

-We require the application to be submitted by the Dean of your institution, or on behalf of your Dean.
-Students may not submit on behalf of the applicant institution.
+The Dean of your institution, or a faculty member on behalf of your Dean.
 Student involvement is permitted, but a senior faculty staff member must lead the application process.

 Can the application describe a student-led initiative?